-- 1. Please respect the property of others - 2.
-Do not disturb or distract other people around you at the event - 3.
-Remain in your seat until there are designated breaks - 4.
-Support your team/group until the end - 5.
-Come to the event with the purpose of watching and enjoying the event - 6.
-Be supportive of the participants in the event - 7.
-Please show respect for the presentation of the flag, the anthem, and the school song
+- 1. Respect the property of others. - 2.
+Do not disturb or distract other people around you at the event. - 3.
+Remain in your seat until there are designated breaks. - 4.
+Support your team/group until the end. - 5.
+Come to the event with the purpose of watching and enjoying the event. - 6.
+Be supportive of the participants in the event. - 7.
+Show respect for the presentation of the flag, the anthem, and the school song.